 1898 – Kansas enlists four regiments for service in the Spanish-American War.

-1899 – Nick Chiles founds the Plaindealer, the first African-American newspaper of United States.
+1899 – Nick Chiles founded the Plaindealer, the first African-American newspaper in the United States.

 The population of the state is 1,470,495.